Single and trying to make a life for myself, by myself. Without the help of anyone else but God.

 Food and water are the easiest to trim down in the budget, but the hardest to trim down in real life.
 Going out to eat is more expensive than going to the grocery store, bottled water or other drinks are more expensive than tap water.

 Shelter isn't something I've figured out yet.
-Living alone is possible without saving for five years just for a down payment' I believe it is, with all my heart.
+Living alone is possible without saving for five years just for a downpayment.
 But when I do it, I'll be the first I've ever met.
 If you have any experience with single homeownership drop some tips in the comments, I'd love to hear your stories.

 2. Side Hustle

 Being on your own doesn't mean you have to be a one-income household.
 What are your hobbies?
 What do you do after you get home from work to wind down for the night and relieve stress?
 Find a way to make money off that.
 For me, it's writing.
-Hubpages gives add revenue to creators and it's only the start of my journey to earn money from my hobbies.
+Online writing can create revenue for creators and it's only the start of my journey to earn money from my hobbies.
 Dipping my toe in the water.
 Do you watch TV?
 Review the shows you watch on a blog.
 Play video games?
 Streaming sites like Twitch and Youtube are full of gamers looking to profit from what they enjoy most of all.
 You won't earn a lot when you're first getting started, but a little goes a longer way than nothing.

 3. Save Money

 If your car suddenly decides to give up the ghost what do you do?
 How do you fix it?
 Borrow money?
 That's not very independent of you.
 You don't need Cash Advance or Discover to give you some quick money if you've got a savings account.
 And who wants to rely on corporate greed to get their car fixed?

 The common rule is to have 3–6 months of necessary expenses in an easy-to-reach savings account in case of an emergency.
 That way, if you lose your job or your car breaks down you've got everything you need to pick yourself up and keep going.
 Because no one is going to pick you up for you.